Agrotis orthogonia

 Agrotis orthogonia, the pale western cutworm, is a moth of the family Noctuidae.
 The species was first described by Herbert Knowles Morrison in 1876.
 It is found in North America, more specifically dry, semi-desert areas of western North America from southern Canada to California, ranging eastward nearly to the eastern edge of the Great Plains.

 The wingspan is about 34 mm.

-The larvae feed on various forbs and grasses.
-The species is occasionally of economic importance on winter wheat and small grains.
-It has also been reported from corn and sugar beets.